 - Make Reservations in a Restaurant.

 The timer functionality to empty the WooCommerce cart can have numerous applications in the real world situations including the ones listed above.
 However, it is particularly useful for products which have to be sold within a certain given time frame.
-This ensures abandoned orders are not a reason for any of the products remaining unsold thereby incurring a loss to the websites owner.
+This ensures abandoned orders are not a reason for any of the products remaining unsold thereby incurring a loss to the owner of the website.